akash2006/school-development-vote/README.md

-# p5.play-boilerplate
+# School Development Vote
-Boiler plate for p5.play
+#### Vote, Support and develop the school

+Recommended only for the students of Nava Nalanda Santiniketan